RR0/rr0.org/README.md

 General principles
 ------------------
  * **Data-centric** : The pages are the data.
 They contain semantic only, not how to display them.
- Display is implemented in ''directives'', using HTML templates and styling (CSS).
+ Display is performed automatically once the pages are loaded, by parsing the semantic tags/classes/attributes contained in the page
+ .
+These can be about places, people, time, etc.
- * **Contextual** : Directives should render data as it is refined by its context.
-For example a month should be resolved as the month of a specific year if a year has been found before.
+ * **Contextual** : Display rendering not only takes into account the semantic tags/classes/attributes, but also the ways they are assembled.
+For example a month tag can be resolved as in the context of a previous year tag.

 Modules
 -------